-Graduates could progress to the New Zealand Certificate in Light Autmotive Engineering (Level 5) if they wished to continue studying or alternatively would be qualified to take on senior positions in an automotive workshop.
+Graduates could progress to the New Zealand Certificate in Automotive Engineering (Level 5) if they wished to continue studying or alternatively would be qualified to take on senior positions in an automotive workshop.

 - A Level 3 qualification in Automotive Engineering (such as the New Zealand Certificate in Automotive Engineering Level 3) OR evidence of equivalent skills and knowledge.

-- A Managed Apprentice must be employed in a light automotive engineering workshop.
+- A Managed Apprentice must be employed in an automotive engineering workplace.

 You will study